openzipkin/brave/brave-impl/README.md

 The trace/span state is maintained in a ThreadLocal variable so parallel requests where each request is executed in a separate thread are supported.

+The sequence diagram does not show this but off course typically a service receives requests and execute new requests.
+In that case the ClientTracer and ServerTracer logic exists in the same JVM/Service.
+In this case the span state between Server/Client Tracer is shared.
+A new client request will use the incoming request as parent.
+Also the Client and Server Tracers should use the same TraceFilter(s) and SpanCollector.

 The ServerTracer logic (green box) is implemented in brave-resteasy-spring project for integration in a RestEasy service.